 Here is a question about falling out of your fitness routine and trying to get back in the groove after a long break.

-"I am 46 year old.
+"I am 46 years old.
 In my 20's and 30's I worked out at the gym faithfully.
 But, somewhere along the way I stopped going to the gym.
 Now I am not overweight.
 But, not comfortable with the weight that I have gained.
 The metabolism has slowed down.
-So my question to you is at this stage of the game what really will work?"
+So my question to you is, at this stage of the game, what really will work?"

-Water consumption of 2-3 liters a day - Depending on your weight, I would increase water up to a gallon, even if you are over 200 pounds.
-I drink at least a gallon of water a day, but I exercise a few hours a day too.
+Consume 2-3 liters of water a day.
+Depending on your weight, I would increase water up to a gallon, even if you are more than 200 pounds.
+I drink at least a gallon of water a day, but I exercise a few hours a day, too.

 For a system to help increase your metabolism, see the "Summer Lean Down Plan."
-Email me at firstname.lastname@example.org, and I will send you an updated version with over 30 more food options to help you eat to lose weight ... not diet.
+Email me at firstname.lastname@example.org, and I will send you an updated version with more than 30 more food options to help you eat to lose weight, not diet.